WildMeOrg/old_wildme-docs/docs/developers/codex.md

 Houston is used to refer to
    - The new flask based python component to manage user interactions with the system.
-   - The entire frontend container containing Houston (flask python), the react frontend and the user databases to manage access.
+   - The entire frontend container containing Houston (flask python), the frontend and the user databases to manage access.

 ## WB-IA and ACM